 Options, options, options …

 Ultimately, I think that the most important principles are to make sure you don’t cross your own path and don’t trap yourself within a Palace.
-If you can store the vocabulary of more than one language on a station-per-station basis while still obeying these two principles, then I think it could be very successful.
+If you can store the vocabulary of more than one language on a station-per-station basis while still obeying these two principles, then I think it could be very successful for studying faster than you might have dreamed possible.